A Side Hustle = Money

 15 side hustle ideas you can start today.

-That's why we've compiled a list of 15 easy side hustles, so you can get out there and make some extra dosh.
+We've compiled a list of 15 easy side hustles, so you can get out there and make some extra dosh.

 1) Driving.
 If you have a car and commute to or from work, you are in a prime position to start making extra cash.
 You can work before or after your regular job, on weekends and even during your commute to work!
 Use your vehicle to transport people to the club, medical appointments or to get groceries in your spare time.
-Hit up sites like Lyft or Uber to start earning while you drive today.
+Hit up sites like Uber to start earning while you drive today.

 2) Delivery services.
 Make extra money by delivering takeaway food to your local community today.
 Companies such as Uber Eats will pay you to run errands and deliver food, groceries and similar to people.
 You can work on your own hours, on weekends and during times that suit you.
 Extra cash for that holiday anyone?